Cryptonom/ProgrammingAssignment3/README.md

 Them it eextracts only the measurements on the mean and standard deviation for each measurement and adds descriptive activity names to name the activities in the data set and labels the data set with variable names.
+The result is a dataset as described in the cookbook.